AurelienPchd/42/README.md

 Welcome to My GitHub Repository
 Hello and welcome to my GitHub repository!
-My name is [Your Name], and I am currently a student at 42 Paris, where I am honing my skills in computer science and software development.
+My name is Aurélien, and I am currently a student at 42 Paris, where I am honing my skills in computer science and software development.

 About This Repository
 This repository is a comprehensive collection of all the projects I have completed during my studies at 42 Paris.
 Here, you will find a variety of projects that showcase my proficiency in various programming languages, algorithms, and software development methodologies.